 - The Maximum Jitter Amplitude has to be set in the SADT configuration file that is located in the SADT installation subdirectory cfg/vista/sadt.cfg.
 It must have consistent size with the Jitter Pattern selected in the OBs in P2PP3.

 - Do not change the target coordinates in P2PP3 after importing the survey definition (XML) file to your OBs!

 - Do not manipulate any coordinate in the survey definition (XML) file by hand!

 - The use of microsteps is discouraged.
 Tests during commissioning have shown that microstepping leads to distorted PSF shapes and problems for photometry.

-- ToO observations: The following parameters must be set in the acquisition template for ToO programmes in order place the image of the target (OB pointing coordinates) in Chip 11:
+- ToO observations: The most appropriate set of templates to use for TOO observations are the VIRCAM_img_acq_quick acquisition template in combination with the VIRCAM_img_obs_paw science template.
+The following parameters must be set in the acquisition template for ToO programmes in order place the image of the target (OB pointing coordinates) in Chip 11:

 Selection of different parameters in the VIRCAM_img_acq_quick template requires an approved waiver request.

 - OBs requesting seeing better than 1.0", which have (DIT+2)*NDIT shorter than 45 seconds, must set AO priority "HIGH" in the OB, or in the first OB of each concatenation.
 In exceptional cases OBs with AO priority "NORMAL" requiring seeing < 1.0" and having (DIT+2)*NDIT<45 sec may be accepted by ESO provided that a Phase 2 Waiver Request is submitted and approved.